 Why do I need a Certification?

-All FHA loans and some VA loans require Manufactured Certifications.
+All FHA loans and some VA loans require Manufactured Home Certifications.
 The home must be certified that the home's foundation complies with the Permanent Foundation Guide for Manufactured Homes (PFGMH).
+Check with your lender to verify whether or not they will require a Manufactured Home Certification for their loan.